 (3) Essay (400-500 words): Describe an important environmental issue affecting Indigenous communities, particularly one that is of interest to you.

-(4) Two Letters of Recommendations: Applicants must provide two letters of recommendation.
+(4) Two Letters of Recommendation: Applicants must provide two letters of recommendation.
 (A) Academic letter of recommendation (B) Character reference.
 Submit references by completing the letters of recommendation request form.